Triangular Schlesinger systems and superelliptic curves: Application to Painlev e VI equations

 \item For $n=4$, we get the functions

 leading to the following rational solution of the sixth Painlev\'e equation ${\rm P_{VI}}\bigl(\frac{25}{2}, -\frac{8}{9}, \frac{8}{9}, -\frac{7}{18}\bigr)\,:$

 \end{enumerate} } \end{example}

-\begin{remark} The polynomials $b_1^{\rm P}(x)$ and $ Q_{n+1}(x)$ are both reciprocal.
+The polynomials $b_1^{\rm P}(x)=P_{n+1}(x)/x$ and $ Q_{n+1}(x)$ are both reciprocal.
 Let us recall that a polynomial of degree $n$ of the form $\sum_{j=0}^na_jx^j$ is {\it reciprocal} if $a_j=a_{n-j}$, for all $j=0, \dots, n$.
 Thus, for $n=2k+1$ odd, the polynomial $P_{n+1}(x)$ has zeros at $0, -1$ and $k$ pairs of zeros $z_j, z_j^{-1}$, while the polynomial $Q_{n+1}(x)$ has $k+1$ pairs of zeros $w_j, w_j^{-1}$.
 For $n=2k$ even, the polynomial $P_{n+1}(x)$ has a zero at $0$ and $k$ pairs of zeros $z_j, z_j^{-1}$, while the polynomial $Q_{n+1}(x)$ has a zero at $-1$ and $k$ pairs of zeros $w_j, w_j^{-1}$.
-Since, the polynomials have all coefficients real, this implies that the roots of each polynomial are situated symmetrically with respect to the real axis and all roots different from $0$ are placed symmetrically with respect to the unit circle in the sense of inversion.
-Some initial numerical experiments show quite interesting behaviour of the zeros of the polynomials $P$ and $Q$.
+Since the polynomials have all coefficients real, this implies that the roots of each polynomial are situated symmetrically with respect to the real axis and all roots different from $0$ are placed symmetrically with respect to the unit circle in the sense of inversion.
 Figures \ref{fig:zeros26} and \ref{fig:zeros29} show the distribution of zeros of $P$ and $Q$ with $n=25$ and $n=28$.
-These nice numerical patterns deserve further studies.
+These intriguing patterns are explained by results of A.\,Kuijlaars, A.\,Martinez-Filkenshtein \cite{KMF} as was pointed out to us by a referee; we detail this now.